raysapida/Mini-Hackathon-Project/README.md

 #### <a name="features"></a> Features

-A user can trype directly in the textarea or copy/paste an existing draft.
+A user can trype directly in the textarea or copy/paste an existing draft e-mail.

 ![SentiMail landingpage](/screenshots/landing_page_email.png "SentiMail landing page with draft e-mail")

 Once the user clicks 'Analyze', the content is analyzed and key insights are displayed: